Ekansh-web/Golden-Ratio/README.md

 How to identify the Golden Ratio in everyday objects

-How much the branches of mathematics combined to different topics (any random number -\&gt; Golden Ratio).
+How much the branches of mathematics combined to different topics (any random number -> Golden Ratio).

 GOLDEN RATIO AND ITS MAGIC